matteocrippa/awesome-swift/README.md

 *Some interesting utilities to help you in your projects*

 * [__](https://github.com/lotz84/__.swift) - Underscore.js power in your Swift projects.
-* [AAWindow](https://github.com/aaronabentheuer/AAWindow) - UIWindow subclass to enable behavior like adaptive round-corners & detecting when Control Center is opened.
 * [AlertKit](https://github.com/AlertKit/AlertKit) – Alert with a single line of Swift.
 * [AwesomeCache](https://github.com/aschuch/AwesomeCache) - manage cache easy in your Swift project.
 * [Basis](https://github.com/typelift/Basis) - Pure Declarative Programming in Swift